Getting a mortgage with a CCJ?

 A CCJ is a sign to lenders of previous credit problems.
 As long as you have addressed the issues, some lenders will be able to help.
 If you have previously tried a high street lender, you may have already been turned down for a mortgage.
 High street lenders tend to have rigid criteria for lending and will decline anyone that falls outside of it.
 A rigid lenders approach can be frustrating and is a good reason to use a specialist broker who specialises in bad credit mortgages.

 Mortgage lenders who specialise in CCJ and adverse credit mortgages are more likely to accept you.
 However, they generally have higher interest rates than normal high street lenders.
-The ideal approach is to get your mortgage deal.
-Once your credit score and debt situation have improved, you can remortgage and get a better deal, as lenders will see you as a more stable potential client.
+The ideal approach is to get your mortgage deal then once your credit score and debt situation have improved, you can remortgage and get a better deal, as lenders will see you as a more stable potential client.

 How long will a CCJ stay on my credit file?